DaSHdotHub/rasptime_client/README.md

 # Rasptime_Client
-This is a python timeclock application running on a Raspberry Pi Zero W with attached touch screen and small speaker for audio feedback. and RFID reader.
-It allows your employees to clock in/out and to see a summary of their worked hours and vacation.
-This project uses [bizley/timeclock](github.com/bizley/timeclock) as backend.
+This is a python timeclock application running on a Raspberry Pi Zero W with attached touch screen, rfid reader and small speaker for audio feedback.
+It's part of a bigger project where you also make use of a SpringBoot backend and a React Frontend for mobile/desltop view.
+This particular implementation is only for the client which processes the rfid tags.
+It allows your employees to clock in/out.
+A short response screen is shown for clock in or clock out.
 Instructions on how to print the case and connect the hardware are in the ```hardware/``` folder.

 ## Operating System